elunna/nerfhack-changelog/README.md

 * You must have at least one free hand (that is not welded to a cursed item or shield) to zap a wand.
 * Plastic wands can neither be broken (via apply) nor exploded by shock damage.
 * Wands can sometimes generate pre-charged
+* Magic resistance and half-spell damage offers some protection from self-zapped wands of death (or the finger of death spell).

 #### Wands of wishing
 * Wands of wishing have been replaced with scrolls of wishing - see the section on Wishes.